OVERVIEW

 Multifactor Authentication Status

-Understand your status
+- Understand your status

-Monitor for changes
+- Monitor for changes

-Ensure enforcement
+- Ensure enforcement

-Protect user accounts
+- Protect user accounts

-Be proactive
+- Be proactive

 Impact

-Problems Faced
+Problem Faced

-What Larry doesn’t realise is that his login at the airport was reloaded to a fake login page, upon which is username and password were stolen.
+What Larry doesn’t realise is that his login at the airport was reloaded to a fake login page, upon which his username and password were stolen.
 Malicious attackers now have uncontrolled access to Larry’s account.

 Solution

 It is important that any user accounts that are missing MFA are identified and rectified as a priority.
 Whilst all your accounts may have MFA at the moment, it is easy for a temporary disablement of MFA for a user to become permanent.
-The disabled account can easily be and forgotten about, only to be remembered potentially months or years later when the account is compromised.
+The disabled account can easily be forgotten about, only to be remembered potentially months or years later when the account is compromised.

-Checking that each one of your user accounts has MFA setup and enforced on a daily basis is time consuming, and impractical.
-It is not reasonable to expect an Administrator to undertake this task on a daily basis.
+Checking that each one of your user accounts has MFA setup and enforced on a daily basis is time consuming and impractical.
+It is not reasonable to expect an administrator to undertake this task on a daily basis.
 CatchBefore can undertake this check multiple times per day.
 The sooner the situation is discovered, the sooner you can take mitigation steps, and reduce the potential for a larger impact.

 Prevention